tt2468/Greenshot-SFTP/README.md

 Contact me
 ===============

 That's pretty much it.
-If you have any problems or anything you can create an issue thread or email me at tt2468[atsign]gmail.com.
+If you have any problems or anything you can create an issue thread.